Frequently asked questions regaarding pool or spa installation and service.

 There is water leaking out of my waste line!
 What should I do?

-Too much combined chlorine in your pool causes the ammonia-like odor.
+Too much combined chlorine in your swimming pool causes the ammonia-like odor.
 When the combined chlorine level reaches 0.2 ppm or more, it is time to shock your water.
 Shocking will eliminate the odor.

-I added algaecide to my pool, but the algae didn't go away.
+I added algaecide to my swimming pool, but the algae didn’t go away.
 What did I do wrong?

 In addition to properly dosing your water, it is also recommended that the algaecide be added in the morning on a bright sunny day for best results.
 Algae are plants and grow in the presence of sunlight.
 Adding algaecide during algae's best growth time will increase intake of the algaecide and make it more effective.
 Brushing the algae off the walls at least once daily will also help expedite algae removal.
 Brushing the dead cells away makes the living algae more vulnerable to the algaecide.